 This one-year project aimed to empower adolescents, particularly girls, enabling them to think critically, by equipping them with the appropriate knowledge and skills to address challenges they face in their every-day lives.

-Aahung implemented this project with the support of UNICEF's Partners- Pakistan Fisher Folk Forum, Strengthening Participatory Organization, and Pakistan Institute of Labour Education and Research across 7 UCs in 3 Towns.
-For the purpose of this project, Aahung developed a tailor-made version of its Life Skills Based Education (LSBE) curriculum with a focus on gender, conflict resolution, prevention of violence and health and hygiene.
-Teachers working in Alternative Learning Pathways (ALPs), Community Schools (CS) and government schools were trained to this effect.
+Aahung implemented this project with the support of UNICEF's Partners- Pakistan Fisher Folk Forum, Strengthening Participatory Organization, and Pakistan Institute of Labour Education and Research across 7 Union Councils in 3 towns.
+For the purpose of this project, Aahung developed a tailor-made version of its LSBE curriculum with a focus on gender, conflict resolution, prevention of violence and health and hygiene.
+Teachers working in Alternative Learning Pathways (ALPs), community schools and government schools were trained to this effect.